-13 Reasons Your Website Can Have a High Bounce Rate
+12 Reasons Your Website Can Have A High Bounce Rate

 10. The Page Isn’t Mobile-Friendly

-While we know it’s important to have a mobile-friendly website, the practice isn’t always followed in the real world.
+While SEOs know it’s important to have a mobile-friendly website, the practice isn’t always followed in the real world.

+Google announced its switch to mobile-first indexing way back in 2017, but many websites today still wouldn’t be considered mobile-friendly.

 Websites that haven’t been optimized for mobile don’t look good on mobile devices – and they don’t load too fast, either.